-The US and PS will meet at least one additional time during the semester to evaluate the PS's progress with respect to improvement plan.
-If the PS can demonstrate they have made sufficient progress on both the improvement plan and general competency progress.
+The US and PS will meet at least one additional time during the semester to evaluate the PS's progress with respect to the improvement plan.
+If the PS can demonstrate they have made sufficient progress on both the improvement plan and general competency progress, the PS will proceed with the course sequence.
 If there is not enough progress, the US will note that the PS is exhibiting gross deficiencies in his/her competency progress and follow the procedures given below.